Drywall Repair Handyman

 Frequently Asked Questions

-Yes — orange peel is the most common wall texture in Arizona homes and we reproduce it with a spray texture can.
+Yes—orange peel is the most common wall texture in homes and we reproduce it with a spray texture can.
 After painting, the patch blends in very well.
+We take time to get the aggregate mix and spray pressure right so it looks like the surrounding wall, not like we sprayed a different product on top of it.

 Do you paint the repaired area?